-Students may not register for classes or start clinical experiences until all required compliance documentation has been submitted and verified.
+Students may not start clinical experiences until all required compliance documentation has been submitted and verified.
 All documents must be kept updated in order to continue in clinical experiences throughout the academic year - this is the students' responsibility.
 If any item expires, the student will be notified via email and the student may not continue in the clinical site IN ANY CAPACITY until compliance is verified.
-Students should keep copies of these documents in a personal file so they are available, if requested by a clinical agency.
-When sharing documents at clinical sites, write "copy" on any forms dispersed; this is a safety measure for the protection of your professional identification.
 The CON does not provide copies of medical information (HIPPA protected).